Glasgow Central Railway: Signalling

 The signalling in the long and difficult tunnel section was conventional, using the Tyers Lock and Block system, but the signals themselves had no semaphore arms; instead they had a rising spectacle plate that exhibited the usual night time oil lamp colours to drivers.
 This subjected the Caledonian and its successor railway to criticism, as the smoky tunnel conditions, coupled with commonplace bunker-first running, led to difficulty for drivers.
 The intensive train service and the occasional failure of the lock and block system seems to have encouraged signalmen to adopt irregular practices to deal with the failures.
 The purpose of the lock and block system is to prevent signalmen from accepting a train until a preceding train has passed and the signals restored to danger.
-Collisions resulted from the irregular practice when a train failed in section and signalmen assumed that it had in fact had passed unnoticed, and irregularly released the system.
+Collisions resulted from the irregular practice when a train failed in section and signalmen assumed that it had passed unnoticed, and irregularly released the system.

 A remarkable innovation with a form of power signalling was installed at Stobcross.
 The station was in a very cramped site already heavily built up.
 At the east end, where the line emerged from the tunnel section, there was a sharp curve and a signal box had to be located there: "Stobcross East".
 At the location where the signal box had to be located to allow the signalman to observe the passage and location of trains, there was inadequate space for a conventional box.
-The solution adopted was to build a master-and-slave system: a manned signal box was placed where visibility of trains was convenient, and a dependent box with full interlocking was placed in a convenient space, but where visibility was poor.
+The solution adopted was to build a master-and-slave system: a staffed signal box was placed where visibility of trains was convenient, and a dependent box with full interlocking was placed in a convenient space, but where visibility was poor.
 The latter box was normally unstaffed, and it was operated by hydraulic power from the staffed box, which contained the block instruments.

 The innovation was not a success, and in 1909 it was replaced by a conventional signalbox arrangement.

 Some of the signals in the tunnel section were disc signals and some semaphore signals at stations between the tunnels had foreshortened arms.

-In 1956 modern colour light signalling was installed on the line, controlled from Stobcross and Bridgeton, with track circuit control intermediately.
+In 1956 modern colour light signalling was installed on the line, controlled from Stobcross and Bridgeton, with track circuit control in between.
 This enabled the closure of boxes at Dalmarnock, Glasgow Green, Glasgow Cross, Glasgow Central, Anderston Cross and Partick Central No.2.
 Each signal had an electric detonator placer.